 For a beginner, perhaps you are working on a limited budget.
 You will probably get an electronic kit made with rubber pads.
 But some entry-level electronic drums come with mesh pads.
 It is a great improvement because it offers a better feel and response.
 The feel of mesh is comparable to a real acoustic drum kit.

 The sound module or “brain” for entry-level may provide a limited selection.
 The sounds may cover acoustic drum, electronic sounds, and percussion.

 Ensure your kit comes with an auxiliary input on the drum rack.
 This will help you connect your smartphone or music player; so you can play along with your favorite music.
 The kit will probably not be premium, but still, you need to get your feet wet without disturbing the whole neighborhood.
 Drum kits are very loud, and it will be wrong to play in an apartment residence.

 At this point, you’ll be looking for firmer hardware, better sounds, and customization.
-You already know how to tune, add dampening, etc., so a better e-kit is needed.
+You already know how to autotune, add dampening, etc., so a better e-kit is needed.
 Also, you will be looking for a function to import samples.
 Last but not least, this is the time to drop the rubber and get mesh pads.

 Buying a pro kit